whylabs/whylabs-ray-examples/README.md

 pip install -r requirements.txt python main.py

+# Then run the examples.
+poetry shell # if using poetry python main-pipelines.py python main-serve-pipeline.py python main-functions.py
 ```

 It has a few examples that show how whylogs might be integrated into a ray setup